-University of the Pacific is an independent, coeducational university serving more than 6,500 students on three campuses in Stockton, San Francisco and Sacramento.
-It was established by pioneer Methodist ministers in 1851 as California’s first chartered institution of higher learning.
-Pacific has earned widespread recognition for its student-centered approach to education, its many innovations, and the accomplishments of its 55,000 living alumni.
+University of the Pacific is an independent, coeducational university serving nearly 6,300 students on three campuses in Stockton, San Francisco and Sacramento.
+It was established by pioneering Methodist ministers in 1851 as California’s first chartered institution of higher learning.
+Pacific has earned widespread recognition for its deep commitment to teaching and learning, its history of innovation, and the accomplishments of its 60,000 alumni.

-The University experienced its greatest growth and an expansion into graduate and professional education under the administration of Dr. Robert Burns (1947–1971).
+The university experienced its greatest growth and an expansion into graduate and professional education under the administration of Dr. Robert Burns (1947–1971).
 The School of Pharmacy opened in 1955.
-It is now the Thomas J. Long School of Pharmacy and Health Sciences, in honor of the Pacific benefactor and Regent who co-founded the former Longs Drugs Stores.
+It is now the Thomas J. Long School of Pharmacy and Health Sciences in honor of the Pacific benefactor and Regent who co-founded the former Longs Drugs Stores.
 In 1956 the graduate school was created, and in 1957 the School of Engineering was established.
-The Department of Computer Science joined the school in 2002 and was subsequently renamed the School of Engineering and Computer Science.
+The Department of Computer Science joined the school in 2002, and the school was subsequently renamed the School of Engineering and Computer Science.

-In 1966, Pacific broadened its footprint to Sacramento when McGeorge College of Law, an independent law school founded in Sacramento in 1924, merged with the University as the Pacific McGeorge School of Law.
+In 1966, Pacific broadened its footprint to Sacramento when McGeorge College of Law, an independent law school founded in Sacramento in 1924, merged with the university as the Pacific McGeorge School of Law.
 In 1977, the department of business administration in College of the Pacific was reorganized as the School of Business and Public Administration.
 In 1995 it was renamed Eberhardt School of Business in honor of the Eberhardt family’s endowed gifts.
-In 1985, programs designed specifically for adult re-entry students were reorganized and revitalized through University College, now the Center for Professional and Continuing Education.
+Programs designed specifically for adult re-entry students were reorganized and revitalized in 1985 through University College, now the Center for Professional and Continuing Education.

-Over the last twenty years, Pacific has advanced its legacy of innovation and leadership.
-In 1992 the University offered the nation’s first “four-year guarantee,” a promise to students that they will graduate on time if they meet certain requirements.
-Under the leadership of President Donald DeRosa (1995–2009), the University invested more than $200 million in facilities renovation and construction projects on all three campuses.
+Over the last 20 years, Pacific has advanced its legacy of innovation and leadership.
+Under the leadership of President Donald V. DeRosa (1995–2009), the university invested more than $200 million in facilities renovation and construction projects on all three campuses.
 Pacific also increased distinctive accelerated programs that enabled students to complete undergraduate studies in combination with professional degrees in pharmacy, law, dentistry and business.
-The University intensified its commitment to experiential learning, including undergraduate research, internships, community service and education abroad.
+The university intensified its commitment to experiential learning, including Pacific undergraduate research, internships, community service and education abroad.
 Pacific also launched the Brubeck Institute, dedicated to building on the legacy of Dave Brubeck ’42, and the Powell Scholars Program, a premier scholarship program for undergraduate student leaders.

 Under the stewardship of Pacific’s current president, Pamela A. Eibeck, Pacific is expanding its presence in Sacramento and San Francisco and implementing a bold new strategic vision, Pacific 2020.
-This vision capitalizes on the University’s highly regarded academic programs, formative student-teacher relationships and multiple locations to position Pacific to become the best teaching-focused university in California — the first choice for talented students who want excellent programs, close working relationships with faculty, a challenging but supportive learning environment, and an exciting future after graduation.
+This vision capitalizes on Pacific’s highly regarded academic programs, formative student-teacher relationships and multiple locations to position University of the Pacific to become the best teaching-focused university in California — the first choice for talented students who want excellent programs, close working relationships with faculty, a challenging but supportive learning environment, and an exciting future after graduation.

-The University remains committed to its personal, student-centered approach.
+The university remains deeply committed to its personal, student-centered approach.
 Faculty and staff are dedicated to excellence in teaching.
-Close faculty mentoring, a rich blend of liberal arts and professional education, and a broad array of co-curricular activities that develop students’ abilities are hallmarks of the Pacific experience.
+Close faculty mentoring, a rich blend of liberal arts and professional education, and a broad array of experiential learning activities that prepare students for lasting achievement are hallmarks of the Pacific experience.